MicrosoftDocs/well-architected/well-architected/operational-excellence/formalize-development-practices.md

 - **Acceptance criteria**: Standardize a template for acceptance criteria.
 Ensure that acceptance criteria relates specifically to the user story and can be unambiguously proven using one or more acceptance tests.

 - **Tracing**: Ensure that the development process is traceable.
 You should clearly trace the state of your production workload and the associated code back to quality assurance testing, acceptance criteria, user stories, and features.
-Detailed tracing may also be a regulatory requirement in some cases, like healthcare, for example.
+Detailed tracing might also be a regulatory requirement in some cases, like healthcare, for example.

 - **Review**: Regularly perform internal audits of your development practices via sprint retrospectives and postmortems.
 Process reflection should be blameless and should focus on learning that can be applied as improvements.

 - **Reports**: Standardize reports for stakeholders that provide useful metrics focusing on change.
 Focusing on change allows you to track product acceleration and deceleration.
-Helpful metrics can include:
+Helpful metrics can include changes in:

-  - Change in monthly growth rate of adoption.
+  - The monthly growth rate of adoption.

-  - Change in performance.
+  - Performance.

-  - Change in time to learn.
+  - Training time.

-  - Change in frequency of incidents.
+  - The frequency of incidents.

-  Reporting shouldn't be used as a tool to evaluate the work of individuals, so avoid metrics like story points per-engineer or lines of code per-engineer.
+  Reporting shouldn't be used as a tool to evaluate the work of individuals, so avoid metrics like story points or lines of code for each engineer.

 ## Azure facilitation